IlliaShpyrko/rsschool-cv/cv.md

 ---------------------------------------------------------------------------------------------------

-2020 - Present: Contract Management Specialist with more than two years of experience in the field.
+2020 - Present Time: Contract Management Specialist with more than two years of experience in the field.

 2019-2020: a volunteer from European Solidarity Corps;